 The WALP program consists of two phases.
 The first phase aims to clarify, describe, define and verify the idea and is centered around personalized innovation coaching.
 Formulating a strong project pitch is the goal here.
 After a successful pitch presentation to the WALP Team, phase 2 is initiated and researchers can be eligible for research validation grant from the KAW foundation.
 If granted, the journey of a Research Validation Project is initiated.

 All funding in WALP Phase 2 are handled through the university and are a non-conditional innovation support.

 The WALP Organization

-WALP is run by Sara Mazur, Sandor Albrecht and Pontus De Laval.
-They all have a long experience working with technology research in the forefront and have a broad network in both academia and industry.
+WALP is run by Sandor Albrecht and Pontus De Laval.
+They both have a long experience working with technology research in the forefront and have a broad network in both academia and industry.

-Pontus de Laval is a senior advisor to Knut and Alice Wallenberg Foundation, SEB and Saab.
+Pontus de Laval is a senior advisor to Knut and Alice Wallenberg Foundation.
 Before this assignment he served as Chief Technology Officer of Saab AB from 2005 until 2019.
 Before this he served as head of the company’s Electronic Warfare division from 2000 to 2005.
 In his career he has also served in various managerial positions, all related to product development.
 Mr. de Laval started his career in 1986 as an Electronics Engineer working with radar technology.